trumpowppc/trumpow/README.md

 ### Ports

-Trumpow Core by default uses port `14327` for peer-to-peer communication that is needed to synchronize the "mainnet" blockchain and stay informed of new transactions and blocks.
+TrumPOW by default uses port `14327` for peer-to-peer communication that is needed to synchronize the "mainnet" blockchain and stay informed of new transactions and blocks.
 Additionally, a JSONRPC port can be opened, which defaults to port `15612` for mainnet nodes.
 It is strongly recommended to not